yangh567/level4-project/manual.md

 #### (Note here, The automation for experiments is made , simply run `python automation_run.py` to finish all the steps below, or you can do it separately according to steps below, it takes some times to finish all experiments as the complexity of CNN and there are 5 fold for 32 cancers,which means 32 models in each fold, so, please wait)
-#### (Also, note that the line to perform stratified sampling is commented unless you have got the sample_id.sbs.organ.csv file)
+#### (Also, note that the line to perform most frequently mutated driver gene,stratified sampling is commented unless you have got the sample_id.sbs.organ.csv file)

 ### 2. The Steps to Run The Code Manually
 #### Part 1 : To obtain data:

-* *1. you can skip this part as the data is separated by stratified sampling and stored under `data/cross_valid`*
+* *1. you can skip this part as the data is separated by stratified sampling and stored under `data/cross_valid`, if you don't want to perform stratified sampling again*

       The processed file is already generated using the R script called "maf2sbs_change.fixID.r" with the TCGA maf files for each cancer types,all running step will be based on the cross validation data set and validation dataset file generated from the processed file generated in